oatlog/oatlog/doc/proposal/main.typ

 = Goal

-The goal of this project is to implement an E-Graph engine that achieves higher performance than other state-of-the-art implementations (like egg @egg and egglog @egglog) measured in nodes created per second on existing E-Graph rulesets.
+The goal of this project is to implement an E-Graph engine that achieves higher performance than other state-of-the-art implementations (like egg @egg and egglog @egglog) measured in E-nodes per second on existing E-Graph rulesets.

 Additionally, we may modify rulesets to better exploit the performance characteristics of our E-Graph engine to the extent that this does not in practice lead to missed equivalences or simplifications. #todo[elaborate on rule design, large vs small, often vs rare, lattice computations.]

-Relevant E-Graph applications that could be used for benchmarks include
+The E-Graph applications that we aim to use for benchmarking are
-- #todo[a]
-- #todo[b]
-- #todo[Alejandro's SyCAM / Syntax-guided synthesis?]
+- Herbie, a tool to automatically find floating-point expressions that minimize numerical error given an expression in real numbers
+- `math`, a small computer algebra system from egg's test suite
+- Steensgaard style unification-based points-to analysis since these were all used to benchmark egglog @egglog.

+#todo[regarding Alejandro's SyCAM: I find little public information on this as I suppose it is not yet
+published, and while I think it is a reasonable application I think leaning on egglog's existing benchmarks makes more sense.]

 = State of the art